-Governors and staff allocate funding and this is reviewed termly throughout the financial year.
+Governors and staff allocate how the funding is used and this is reviewed termly throughout the financial year.

 "X has made considerable progress.
 School has been the one ‘constant’… It has given her confidence to believe in herself and her ability."